Middle School / High School

 Consult the full range of courses, options and specialties offered at LFSL in the registration guide (in French).

-More specifically, at Lycée three alternatives are offered to students:
+At Lycée three alternatives are offered to students:

 – Baccalauréat

-– French International Baccalauréat
+– French International Baccalauréat (BFI)

 – Baccalauréat and Gymnasieexamen (Swedish diploma equal to the Baccalauréat)